|Status:||Closed||Start date:||Sep 06, 2016|

 Yes please to a Skype call, but can we do it a bit later, say 2pm GMT+2 / 1pm GMT+1?

-#16 Updated by Gianpaolo Coro about 3 years ago
+#16 Updated by Gianpaolo Coro over 3 years ago

 During the long Skype call of today some points were clarified:

 - EwE is made up of a sequence of software components: Ecopath, Ecosim and Ecospace.
 These component cannot be factorized in the form of a workflow, since their are tightly combined,

 - A "model" in EwE is a configuration of one of more of the above components.
 Building one of these configurations may require long time (even one year or more),